-This the standard downloaded from qdisc is not included inkernels but can he <http://wipl-wrr.dkik.dk/wrr/>.
+This qdisc is not included in the standard kernels but can be downloaded from http://wipl-wrr.dkik.dk/wrr/.
 Currently the qdisc is only tested with Linux 2.2 kernels but it will probably work with 2.4 kernels too.